Skip to main content

 • Instructor: Prof. Hari Sundaram

-• Designed Assignments and manage a small class of 35 students.
+• Designed assignments and managed a small class of 35 students.

 • Assisted in grading and operating a flipped classroom.